pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 [Commit on Github](https://github.com/pakrym/di200loc/commit/ba53370af7db9083327fb1dc20651c684e28b953)

 # Notes
-My goal was to write a dependency injection implementation that passes ASP.NET Core tests and is simple to understand, it's far from being complete, bug-free, performant or reliable.
+My goal was to write a dependency injection implementation that passes ASP.NET Core tests and is simple to understand at the same time it's far from being complete, bug-free, performant or reliable.

 Some of the issues with this implementation: